skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Technology training]

 ##Mango Languages
-Learn a language or improve your English with easy interactive tutorials that can help you reach conversational proficiency.
-Use on your computer or on the go with a mobile device by downloading the Mango Languages app.
+Lessons in 60-plus languages, including English with easy interactive tutorials, including some that use world-lanugague films.
+Download the Mango Languages app to use on mobile devices.
 [Languages]

 ##MasterFILE Premier from EBSCOhost